jholleran/calvingcamerasystems/products/long-range-ip-calving-camera-system.md

 <span property="description">This Calving Camera System is ideal if you want to monitor your animals remotely from the comfort of your own home.
 It can also be used to monitor lambing, foaling, or general farm security.</span>

 The IP Camera produces high video combined with Pan/Tilt & Zoom (PTZ) functionality giving you clear 360 degrees coverage of your shed.
-It also contain 21 Infrared LEDs for night vision surveillance.
-The camera is suitable for outdoor use as it enclosed inside a hardened IP66 waterproof housing.
+It also contains 21 Infrared LEDs for night vision surveillance.
+The camera is suitable for outdoor use as it is enclosed inside a hardened IP66 waterproof housing.

 This system is ideal when there is a long distance between your House and your Shed.
 It makes a Wi-Fi wireless connection to the Shed with two outdoor IP Directional Antennas.
 The maximum range of this is system 5km with a clear line of sight.